• Skip to primary navigation

 Business Analyst Job Outlook

-As corporations continue to grow in a competitive landscape, the demand for improving efficiencies and reducing costs grows parallel.
-The Bureau of Labor Statistics predicts that the employment of business/management analysts will increase by 11 percent from 2019 through 2029.
+The Bureau of Labor Statistics predicts that the employment of business/management analysts will increase by 9 percent through 2034.
 This is more than double the four percent predicted growth for all occupations in the same period.

 Specifically, industries like healthcare and information technology are expected to see the highest growth in demand for these roles due to aging demographics that present new challenges to existing healthcare systems and the exponential growth and continuously changing landscape that technology has brought forth.